 You’ll see the best results if you can remain flexible.
 If you’ve had 20,000 views on your 15-minute trailer, but nobody is buying, then perhaps you need to shorten it.

 Give people something that motivates them to share your story or your trailer beyond a pity share from your closest friends.

 That’s much easier said than done, but sometimes all it takes is finding that perfect, up-beat song to accompany your wide shot, or sharing some beautiful stills from your production.

 Now get out there, bust down the doors, and don’t ask people to care.
 MAKE them care.

 Good luck and I hope to see your work someday at ShowUp!

+We hope you’ve found this article on direct distribution helpful in getting your film out there.
 Did you get some new insights from Katherine’s post?
 Feel free to add a comment below!

 Don’t be scared – get out there and let the direct distribution process increase the viewers of your masterpiece!